inductiva/inductiva/docs/simulators/XBeach.md

 ```

-The summary is pretty handy to understand that almost 99% of the (wall) time is
+The summary is pretty handy to understand that almost 99% of the (wall clock)
-spent where is should be: on the computation stage, i.e. actually executing the
+time is spent where is should be: on the computation stage, i.e. actually
-simulation.
+executing the simulation.

 Note: As seen in the code above, we are using a machine with 90 vCPUs and,
 in the method `run()`, we are requesting the simulation to be parallelized